ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 * Created a new variable that normalizes mortality rates for each age group.

 ## Visualizations
-This line graph confirms that there is an upward trend of influenza patients in the U.S. each year.
+This line graph displays annual totals of influenza infections based on reported influenza test results.
+This confirms that there is an upward trend of influenza patients in the U.S. each year.
 <img src="https://github.com/ke177409/Medical-Staffing-Plan/blob/main/Visualizations/Line%20Influenza%20Patients.png"/>

 States with a darker red shading represent those with higher counts of influenza deaths for all age groups.
 Large and darker shaded dots within each state represent larger total population sizes.
 California and Texas have the largest population sizes.
 New York and California have the highest counts of influenza deaths.